7 Easy and Effective Ideas That Can Increase Your F&B Sales

 Quick service is important for an F&B business, but you cannot bring it down to 0.
 You can optimize and reduce the waiting time.
 Make use of a QR table ordering system, allow table booking online, and offer a basket of bread or snacks to already seated customers- the list of things you can do is endless.

 Make waiting for tables and their food easier, and they may just not be bothered as much by it.

 7. Data will help you make the required changes

 You have a good idea of what your restaurant/café’s peak hours are- but you need to be more precise.
 Data is the king for optimizing any business process.

-Use this data to improve existing processes, introduce new ones that can help you grow and learn what is and is not working for your restaurant.
+Use this data to improve existing processes, and introduce new ones that can help you grow and learn what is and is not working for your restaurant.